 Mountain Humane is a “no-kill” shelter, which means that we will never euthanize an animal due to time or space constraints.
 We are dedicated to preventing animal suffering and cruelty, to providing safe animals for adoption, and to providing quality care for every animal entrusted to us.

-The new 30,000 square foot animal adoption and humane education center we are building in Hailey will be a critical tool for achieving this ambitious goal.
+The new 30,000 square foot animal adoption and humane education center is a critical tool for achieving this ambitious goal.
 Want to learn more about the facility?
 Click here.

 Free Community Spay/Neuter Clinics

-Since 2006 the Animal Shelter has been offering free community spay/neuter services to anyone who has a pet in Blaine County.
-Since the start of the free clinics, the stray population coming into the Shelter has dropped by half!
+Since 2006 Mountain Humane has been offering free community spay/neuter services to anyone with a pet in Blaine County.
+Since the start of the free clinics, the stray population coming into Mountain Humane has dropped by half!

 Adoptions have been increasing at a steady rate year after year.
 Not only that – but the number of folks coming into the valley from other counties and states is consistently growing.
-In 2017, 30% of adopters came from outside of Blaine County to adopt from our Shelter!
+In 2018, 34% of adopters came from outside of Blaine County to adopt from Mountain Humane!

-Kids are the leaders of tomorrow.
-Teaching humane education programs (which include the importance of spaying and neutering pets) is not only fun for the kids – but also sets scene for a more humane future!
+Children are the leaders of tomorrow.
+Teaching humane education programs (which include the importance of spaying and neutering pets) is not only fun for the kids – but also sets the scene for a more humane future!